collindching/collinching.github.io/_posts/2020-10-13-career-priorities.md

+---
+layout: single
-# My career priorities, dated October 2020
+title: "My career priorities, dated October 2020"
+excerpt: "Why scrolling Blind is dangerous, and why setting personal goals is important"
+---

 I've been creeping on Blind lately, an app where software engineers and data scientists share their compensation packages from major tech companies.